TriForceX/MiyooCFW/Readme.md

 :------------: | :------------: | :------------
 3.5 | May 14, 2019 | Changed circuit board
 3.5 | May 14, 2019 | Barcode changed to 20190424 005
+3 | April 23, 2019 | New non-registered key combos
 3 | April 23, 2019 | Fixed Ghost Key issues
-3 | April 23, 2019 | Wrong non-registered key combos
 3 | April 23, 2019 | Added tempered glass screen
 3 | April 23, 2019 | Added rumble/vibration features
 3 | April 23, 2019 | Micro USB port is flush with the shell
-3 | April 23, 2019 | Lightning symbol on battery LED
+3 | April 23, 2019 | Bigger lightning symbol on battery LED
 3 | April 23, 2019 | Changed screen (Still IPS but different model)
 3 | April 23, 2019 | Barcode (20190410 004) added at the rear top of the console
 3 | April 23, 2019 | Processor changed to Allwinner F1C100s (Not F1C500s anymore)